 - Pain or burning with urination

-Sexual assault is a crime of violence.
+Sexual assault is a crime of power, control and violence.
 Remember that it was not your fault.
-No one has the right to hurt you, regardless of what you say, wear or do.
+No one has the right to hurt you – no matter what you say, no matter what you wear or no matter what you do.

 - Denial